Megalomys luciae: Extinction

-The last known specimen died in the London Zoo in 1852, after three years of captivity.
-It probably became extinct in the latter half of the 19th century due to introduction of the invasive small Indian mongoose, with the last record dating from 1881, right before mongoose introduction.
-There is a stuffed specimen in the collection of the Natural History Museum in London.
+M. luciae was endemic to the island of Saint Lucia, in the Lesser Antilles, and the last known individual died in London Zoo in 1852, after three years of living in captivity.
+It probably became extinct in the latter half of the 19th century due to introduction of the invasive small Indian mongoose, with the last record dating from 1881, right before the introduction of the mongoose to the island.